gjarnling/udacity-build-a-portfolio-site/README.md

 Apart from the above we were given quite an extensive project rubric including everything from design, responsiveness, seperation of concerns to code quality.

 ## Prerequisites
+This block of lessons is the longest in the whole of the course clocking in at 33.5 hours.
+It is made up of five blocks:

+* Sizing Elements
+* Intro to HTML and CSS
+* Responsive Web Design Fundamentals
+* Responsive Images
+* Project

 ## Solution